 2. Recycle Them

 Just because you don’t have a use for those plastic bags, give someone else a chance to reuse them.
 There are several recycling options when it comes to plastic bags.
 Recycle them at your local grocery store, independent recycling center, or even ask around to see who else could reuse the plastic bags you have sitting around your home.
-Many smaller grocery stores (and health food stores) would be very grateful to reuse your plastic bags!
+Many smaller grocery stores, health food stores, and thrift stores would be very grateful to reuse your plastic bags!

 3. Trash Bags